Use of restraints on pregnant women: Massachusetts

 In April 2014, Massachusetts passed an act allowing for the use of restraints in "extraordinary circumstances".
 Such "extraordinary circumstances" include anytime a corrections officer deems it necessary that restraints be used to prevent a pregnant inmate from escaping or from causing self-injury or injuring medical or correctional personnel.
+In 2022, Massachusetts passed an amendment to prohibit the use of restraints on pregnant or postpartum individuals in any circumstances, requiring staff of carceral facilities to be trained annually on this policy.

 Pennsylvania

-In Pennsylvania, pregnant prisoners can be shackled and handcuffed during the delivery of the child.
-In fact, the state reported that over 100 pregnant women were shackled during a year-long period between July 2012 to June 2013.
+In Pennsylvania, over 100 pregnant women were shackled during a year-long period between July 2012 to June 2013.
+In 2023, the Pennsylvania legislature expanded a 2010 law to create stronger protections for incarcerated pregnant people.
+The law restricts restraints during pregnancy, labor, and postpartum except in exceptional cases where the least restrictive restraints may be employed.

 California

 In January 2006, California passed legislation stating that a pregnant "inmate shall not be shackled by the wrists, ankles, or both during labor, including during transport to a hospital, during delivery, and while in recovery after giving birth."
+In 2012, they expanded the ban to include shackling of incarcerated people throughout pregnancy.

 Maryland

-Maryland's policy states they limit the use of restraints, but it does not say anything about the use of shackles or restraints on pregnant, incarcerated women.
+Maryland restricted the use of restraints throughout pregnancy, transportation, labor, deliver, and postpartum recovery.
+Their policy also specifies that custody officers must heed requests by healthcare providers to remove restraints.